Blood Stalkers (1976)

 A sherriff's arm is cut off

 The music has some good orchestra and some groove tunes.
+When the mystery and suspense piles up we hear some nice jungle tapping sounds.
+What really stood out well is intense high screeching violin music during one of the final revenge killings.
+This sounded great.
 There's also a good humming by a woman towards the end of the film which makes the story sad all composed by Stan Webb